codechimp-org/ha-menu/README.md

 For the server connection you can use your local ip:port as per the example, an external facing address you have setup via DuckDNS or similar, or your Nabu Casa URL.
 Ensure you prefix with http:// or https:// as appropriate.

 To create a token within HA, login to HA and click on your profile.
 Under Long Lived Access Tokens, create a new token, give it a name and copy the token value into HA Menu preferences.

+Press Connect to validate your connection and get your groups.
+You can now choose which domains/groups to display within HA Menu, drag them to reorder and optionally make them a submenu.

 ![alt text](https://github.com/codechimp-org/ha-menu/blob/master/Art/preferences.png "Preferences")